 Indicator I-C. Analysis: Analyzes data from assessments, draws conclusions, and shares them appropriately.

+uie tnem appropriately.
 I-C. Elements Unsatisfactory Needs Improvement Proficient Exemplary I-C-1.
 Analysis and Conclusions Does not draw conclusions from student data beyond completing minimal requirements such as grading for report cards.
 Draws conclusions from a limited analysis of student data to inform student grading and promotion decisions.
 Draws appropriate conclusions from a thorough analysis of a wide range of assessment data to inform instructional decisions and improve student learning.
-Draws appropriate, actionable conclusions from a thorough analysis of a wide range of assessment data to inform short- and long-term instructional decisions that improve learning for all students.
+Draws appropriate, actionable conclusions from a thorough analysis of a wide range of assessment data to inform shortand long-term instructional decisions that improve learning for all students.
 Models this practice for others I-C-2.
 Sharing Conclusions With Colleagues Rarely shares with colleagues conclusions about student progress and/or rarely seeks feedback.
 Only occasionally shares with colleagues conclusions about student progress and/or only occasionally seeks feedback from them about practices that will support improved student learning.
 Regularly shares with appropriate colleagues (e.g., general education, special education, and English learner staff) conclusions about student progress and seeks feedback from them about instructional or assessment practices that will support improved student learning.
-Proactively and regularly shares conclusions and insights about student progress with all appropriate colleagues Seeks and applies feedback from them about practices that will support improved student learning Models this practice for others I-C-3.
+Proactively and regularly shares conclusions and insights about student progress with all appropriate colleagues.
+Seeks and applies feedback from them about practices that will support improved student learning Models this practice for others I-C-3.
 Sharing Conclusions With Students Provides little or no feedback on student performance except through grades or report of task completion, or provides inappropriate feedback that does not support students to improve their performance.
 Provides some feedback about performance beyond grades but rarely shares strategies or solicits feedback from students on how to improve their performance toward objectives.
 Based on assessment results, provides descriptive feedback to students, engages them in constructive conversation, and seeks feedback that focuses on how students can improve their performance.
 Establishes regular feedback loops with students that support constructive conversation about student performance, progress, and improvements based on assessment data.
-Models this practice for others
+Models this practice for others and levels of rea II-A. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-A-1.
+Quality of Effort and Work Establishes no or low expectations around quality of work and effort and/or offers few supports for students to produce quality work or effort.
+May state high expectations for quality and effort, but provides few exemplars and rubrics, limited guided practice, and/or few other supports to help students know what is expected of them; may establish inappropriately low expectations for quality and effort.
+Consistently defines high expectations for the quality of student work and the perseverance and effort required to produce it; often provides exemplars, rubrics, and guided practice.
+Consistently defines high expectations for the quality of student work and the perseverance and effort required to produce it; supports students to set high expectations for themselves and for each other to produce high-quality work Models this practice for others.
+II-A-2.
+Student Engagement Uses instructional practices that leave most students uninvolved and/or passive participants in the content of the lesson.
+Uses instructional practices that motivate and engage some students but leave others uninvolved and/or passive participants.
+Consistently uses instructional practices that are likely to motivate and engage most students in the content of the lesson.
+Consistently uses instructional practices that motivate and engage all students in the content of the lesson and independent work Models this practice for others